Ragaa Al Geddawy: Career

-Al Geddawy then performed in Douaa Al-Kawrawan (The Nightingale's Prayer) in 1959.
+Al Geddawy acted in Douaa Al-Kawrawan (The Nightingale's Prayer) in 1959.
 In 1960, she appeared in Ishaaet Hob (A Rumor of Love) alongside Omar Sharif and Soad Hosny.
 The film revolves around young and shy Hussein (Sharif) who falls in love with his cousin Samiha (Husni), who is too busy pining over her other cousin.
 Al Geddawy played Samiha's friend.

 In 1962, she starred in the comedy drama Al Forsan Al Thalatha (The Three Musketeers).
 The film followed an honourable lawyer (Ismail Yassine) who wrote about his virtues in a magazine, before inheriting a nightclub and having his world turned upside down.
 Al Geddawy played his daughter, Huda, who is in love with her cousin Nabil (Mahmoud Azmy), but promised to Sheikh Fadel (Abdel Salam Al Nabulsy).
 In 1967, she appeared in Karamat Zawgaty (My Wife's Dignity) alongside superstars such as Salah Zulfikar and Shadia.
 The film revolves around Mahmoud (Zulfikar) who is a womanizer and spends all his time in relationships without thinking about marriage and tries to get close to Nadia (Shadia), who forces him at the end to marry her.
 Al Geddawy played Mahmoud's friend Suhair.

 In early 1980s, Al Geddawy appeared on stage in Adab El Gawaz (Marriage Manners), and Naseeha Mokhlesa Lel Sayedat (An Honest Advise for Ladies), both plays with Salah Zulfikar in the leading role were shown on Cairo theatres.
 In 1987, she appeared in Al Beh Al Bawab (The Doorman) alongside superstars such as Ahmed Zaki, Safia El Emari and Fouad el-Mohandes.
 The film followed a man who worked as a doorman and hustled on the side as a broker.
 In 2006, Al Geddawy embodied Taheyya Kariokka's role in the Cinderella series, directed by Samir Seif.

 In the final phase of her career, she was more likely to be spotted in television series rather than films.
 One of her final major roles was Enayat in the successful Egyptian TV series Grand Hotel, which was released in 2016; it was an adaptation of a Spanish TV show, Gran Hotel, of the same name.

 Her last acting role was in a TV series titled Lu'bat Al Nesyan (Forgetfulness Games) in 2020.
 She contracted the coronavirus (SARS-CoV-2) a few days after finishing the shooting.